Additional Information for Applicants

-Applicants who have been convicted of a felony should be aware of the fact that application for licensure, certification, or registration will be subject to review and additional information may be requested.
-Based on the review process, denial of licensure, certification, and/or registration may occur and subsequent opportunities for employment may be compromised.
+Applicants convicted of a felony should be aware of the fact that application for licensure, certification, or registration will be subject to review, and additional information may be requested.
+Based on the review process, denial of licensure, certification, and/or registration may occur, and subsequent opportunities for employment may be compromised.

 Program admission requirements are subject to change without notice.
 Please contact the KU Department of Occupational Therapy Education for the most up-to-date information on requirements.